 Post afterburner, the hot air is passed through a drop out box (where larger particles will drop out), along ductwork and into two Glosfume filter units before being exhausted to atmosphere via a 10 metre vertical stack.
 Final exhaust emissions are approximately 160°C. The ceramic filters have measured air flow capacity of 1,100cfm and 1,600cfm and are fitted with a 'clean on demand' reverse air pulse to remove dust build up.
 The dust is collected directly into drums and removed from site through a licensed contractor.
-Pressure differential across the ceramic filters is monitored by magnahelic gauges to warn of filter blinding or failure.
+Pressure differential across the ceramic filters is monitored by magnehelic gauges to warn of filter blinding or failure.
 The exit stack is fitted with a Codel MCERTS registered quantitative triboelectric particulate monitor with data logger.
 This continuously monitors levels of particulate in the stack and will alarm at the degreaser control panel if activated.
-If the alarm sounds the cause is investigated and if the reading is above 4mg/m the process is shut down for examination of the filters.
+If the alarm sounds the cause is investigated and if the reading is above 4mg/m3 the process is shut down for examination of the filters.
 Activity from the datalogger is continually sent to a dedicated computer where the results are reviewed on a daily basis.

-Degreaser Plant Layout.
+Degreaser Plant Layout

-Electric Induction Melting
+Melting

-The installation operates $\overline{2}$ electric induction furnaces for the melting of decontaminated turnings and scrap.
-Furnace A has a melt capacity of 3 tonnes and.
-Furnace D has a melt capacity of 2 tonnes, both furnaces produce ferro alloys.
+The installation operates 2 electric induction furnaces for the melting of decontaminated turnings and scrap.
+Furnace D1 has a melt capacity of 2 tonnes and furnace D2 has a melt capacity of 3 tonnes, both furnaces produce ferro alloys.